thomasperi/mojl/docs/v2.0.0-alpha.unreleased/modules.md

     photo.jpg
 ```

-Mojl uses all modules in the `src` subdirectory in your project, recursively:
+By default, Mojl uses all modules in the `src` subdirectory in your project, recursively:

 ```
 example-project/